Onscreen, Onstage, Radio

 1965

-“The Edgar Wallace Mystery Theatre” [Episode: “Strangler’s Web”] as Nell Pretty [link]
+“The Edgar Wallace Mystery Theatre” [Episode: “Strangler’s Web”] as Nell Pretty.
+Available on Amazon Prime here: [link]

 May/June: “Contract to Kill” [BBC TV mini-series]: Episodes: “Demand for Vengeance”, “Time for Killing”, “Man in the Photograph”, “Voice from the Past”, “Interlude in Rome”, “Death in Cologne”: as Maria Galen